graphile/crystal/packages/pg-sql2/README.md

 # pg-sql2

-Create SQL in a powerful and flexible manner without opening yourself to SQL injection attacks using the power of ES6 tagged template literals.
+Create highly dynamic SQL in a powerful and flexible manner without opening yourself to SQL injection attacks.

 A key aim of this library is to be very fast, if you think you can improve performance further please open a PR!